Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ## Class Learning Objectives/Competencies (5 min)
 At the end of this class, you should be able to...

-1. Explain how memory management works in Swift, including when and why to use Strong, Weak, or Unowned
+1. Explain how memory management works in Swift, including when and why to use *strong*, *weak*, or *unowned*
-2. Identify and resolve strong reference cycles (retain cycles)
+2. Identify and resolve *strong reference* cycles (aka, retain cycles)
 3. Demonstrate proficiency in using built-in tools and techniques to find memory leaks caused by retain cycles

 ## Initial Exercise (5 min)